hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 The loom of the fabric of Aryan civilisation is a vast, warm, level country, interspersed with broad, navigable rivers.
 The cotton of this cloth is composed of highly civilised, semi-civilised, and barbarian tribes, mostly Aryan.
-Its warp is Varnâshramâchâra, (The old Aryan institution of the four castes and stages of life.
-The former comprise the Brâhmin, Kshatriya, Vaishya, and Shudra, and the latter, Brahmacharya (student life), Gârhasthya (house-holder's life), Vânaprastha (hermit life), and Sannyâsa (life of renunciation).) and its woof, the conquest of strife and competition in nature.
+Its warp is Varnāshramāchāra, (The old Aryan institution of the four castes and stages of life.
+The former comprise the Brāhmin, Kshatriya, Vaishya, and Shudra, and the latter, Brahmacharya (student life), Gārhasthya (house-holder's life), Vānaprastha (hermit life), and Sannyāsa (life of renunciation).) and its woof, the conquest of strife and competition in nature.

 And may I ask you, Europeans, what country you have ever raised to